-If any HQS violations are identified, the owner will be notified of the deficiencies and be given 30 days to correct them.
+If any HQS violations are identified, the owner will be notified of the deficiencies and be given 15 days to correct them.
 If requested by the owner, the time frame for correcting the deficiencies may be extended by the PHA for good cause.
-The PHA will reinspect the unit within five business days of the date the owner notifies the PHA that the required corrections have been made.
-Refer to the external Communications Manual for the PHA's current communications strategy.
+The PHA will reinspect the unit within 5 business days of the date the owner notifies the PHA that the required corrections have been made.